 Translations for filing and litigation by patent lawyers with translation expertise.

-Companies of all sizes trust in our ability to promote their brand in global markets.
+Companies of all sizes trust our ability to promote their brand in global markets.

 International companies of all sizes have chosen us for their business translation needs.

-Many translation companies in Hong Kong offer “free of charge unlimited revisions” on their translation services.
-However, “unlimited revisions” from the translator can also mean unlimited reviews by the client.
-At CTS, we try to understand our client’s requirements and provide translations which are never sent back for corrections.
-Our aim is to deliver high-quality translations which satisfies the client on the first attempt.
+Many translation companies in Hong Kong offer “unlimited revisions” on their translation services.
+However, at CTS, we do our best to understand our client’s requirements and provide translations that are never sent back for corrections.
+In other words, we aim to deliver high-quality translations that satisfy the client on the first attempt.

-If your documents are being translated to Chinese, you will need to ensure that the translated document is proofread for typing errors.
-This task will need to be performed manually by a human translator as Microsoft’s spell checker is unable to accurately detect typing errors in Chinese.
+If your documents require translation into Chinese, you should ensure that the translated text is reviewed for typing errors.
+The proofreading task will need to be performed manually by a human since Microsoft’s spell checker cannot accurately detect typing errors in Chinese.
 This is because there are no spelling mistakes in Chinese, only incorrect usage.

-A page of English text contracts by 33% once it is translated into Chinese.
-This is something to keep in mind if you are translating material for publishing such as websites, books, or magazines.
-Working with a company such as CTS which offers desktop publishing (DTP) services means that your documents will always be formatted perfectly.
+English text contracts by 33% once it is translated into Chinese.
+This is something to keep in mind if you are translating material for publishing, for example, websites, books, or magazines.
+Working with a company such as CTS which offers desktop publishing (DTP) services, means that your documents will always be perfectly translated and formatted.

 Localisation is the process of adapting a translated text so that it is linguistically and culturally appropriate for a specific country or region.

-Whilst the colour red represents danger in many countries, it also represents luck in Chinese culture.
-The phrase “Stocks are in the red, is it time to sell?”, would cause a lot of confusion to a Hong Kong audience if the translation did not explicitly state that the stocks were falling.
+Red represents danger in many countries, but it is a lucky colour in Chinese culture.
+The phrase “Stocks are in the red, is it time to sell?” would cause a lot of confusion to a Hong Kong audience if the translation did not explicitly state that the stocks were falling.

-In Chinese, large numbers are counted in a unit called 萬 (pronounced maan) which represents ten thousand.
+In Chinese, large numbers are counted in a unit called 萬 (pronounced maan), which represents ten thousand.
 One hundred thousand would be localised as ten 萬 (ten sets of ten thousand).
-Using 萬 correctly in your documents is an essential part of a good localisation.
-Furthermore, when it comes to money, it is important to localize the currency to Hong Kong Dollar (HKD), which is the official currency of the Hong Kong Special Administrative Region (HKSAR).
+Using 萬 correctly is essential to good localisation.
+Furthermore, when it comes to money, it is important to localize the currency to the Hong Kong Dollar (HKD), which is the official currency of the Hong Kong Special Administrative Region (HKSAR).

-The official formatting of dates in Hong Kong is YYYY/MM/DD, however, due to an European influence, it is also common to see dates formatted as DD/MM/YYYY.
+The official formatting of dates in Hong Kong is YYYY/MM/DD.
+However, due to a European influence, it is common to see dates formatted as DD/MM/YYYY.
 A good localisation should format dates correctly for a Hong Kong audience.

-Before starting your translation project, it is important to find out from your translation provider whether machine translations will be used.
+Before starting your translation project, it is important to find out from your translation provider whether they will use machine translation.
 CTS does not recommend using machine translations for several reasons:

-Despite the advancement of machine learning and artificial intelligence, machine translations are still unable to produce native-sounding translations.
-This is particularly true for translations between English and Chinese as they are vastly different in language and in culture.
-Furthermore, machine translations tend to produce awkward-sounding translations as it is unable to restructure sentences effectively.
+Despite the advancement of machine learning and artificial intelligence, machine translation still cannot produce native-sounding translations.
+This is particularly true for translations between English and Chinese since the two languages are vastly different in language and culture.
+Furthermore, machine translation tends to produce awkward-sounding translations as it cannot restructure sentences effectively.

-The quality of the machine translation is dependent on the quality of the original text.
-If the original document is not written by a native speaker, or there is missing information, the quality of the machine translation would suffer.
-A human translator on the other hand, is able to ask questions and use their own judgement to produce a quality translation on every occasion.
+The quality of the machine translation depends on the quality of the original text.
+If the document is not written by a native speaker, or there is missing information, the machine translation quality will suffer.
+On the other hand, a human translator can ask questions and use their judgement to produce a high-quality translation on every occasion.

-Translation technology is able to boost the quality of your translation projects.
-Some of the technologies that are available to professional translation companies include:
+Translation technology can boost the quality of your translation projects.
+Some of the software that are available to professional translation companies include:

-Translation Memory is a database which stores “segments” of text which can be recalled on a new translation project.
-TM supports translation processes by significantly improving the consistency and efficiency of your translation projects, which leads to increased translation quality and decreased costs.
+Translation Memory is a database that stores “segments” of text which can be recalled on a new translation project.
+TM supports translation processes by significantly improving the consistency and efficiency of our translations, which leads to increased quality and decreased costs.

-Termbase is a terminology management software which is specifically designed to collect, maintain, and access terminological data.
-If you have preferred translations of key terminologies, or already have a glossary that you would like to use, we would be able to use Termbase to help you apply them consistently to all your projects.
+Termbase is a terminology management software designed to collect, maintain, and access terminological data.
+If you have preferred translations of key terminologies or already have a glossary that you would like to use, we could use Termbase to help you apply them consistently to all your projects.

 QA tools can assist in identifying common mistakes found in translated texts, examples include:

-One of the questions we get asked often by clients, is whether their files should be translated to Mandarin or Cantonese.
-Technically speaking, the question is incorrect as Mandarin and Cantonese are spoken languages.
+One of the questions we often get asked by clients is whether their files should be translated into Mandarin or Cantonese.
+The question is technically incorrect as Mandarin and Cantonese are spoken languages.
 The written forms of Chinese are Simplified Chinese and Traditional Chinese.

-Between 1950 and 1960, the government of China introduced a simplified version of Chinese in an effort to boost literacy.
+Between 1950 and 1960, the government of China introduced a simplified version of Chinese to boost literacy.
 Derived from Traditional Chinese, the simplified Chinese characters are written with fewer strokes, making them easier to write.